Rodrigoplp/dotfiles/setup-linux.md

 ### Make Teams notifications to float

 With Regolith, Microsoft Teams notifications will split the screen and occupy an entire panel.
-To reduce them to a floating square, it is necessary to add a modifier to the Xresources file.
+To reduce them to a floating square, the manual says to add a modifier to the Xresources file `.config/regolith/Xresources`.

+But that was to no avail.
+Instead, the only way to make it work was to modify the protected config file `/etc/regolith/i3/config`.

 The notification identifier is: